-Between 1932 and 1953 a fleet of ordinary cargo ships was pressed into extraordinary service to relocate a million forced laborers to the infamous Soviet Gulag in Kolyma, Siberia.
-One of the largest seaborne movements of people in history, it took a devastating toll on human lives.
-This book documents the often horrific stories of the Gulag fleet and its passengers and reveals the unwitting role of the U.S. government in the operation.
-U.S. shipyards built most of the Gulag fleet and later overhauled many ships free of charge.
-Bollinger details the tragic tale using firsthand testimony from those involved in the operation and materials from both American and Russian archives.
-His examination of how much Washington knew about this sordid chapter in history adds valuable information to the record.
+Between 1932 and 1953, a fleet of ordinary cargo ships was pressed into extraordinary service.
+The fleet's task was to relocate approximately one-million forced laborers to the Soviet Gulag in Kolyma, located along the Arctic Circle in far northeastern Siberia.
+The Kolyma Gulag, the most infamous in the Soviet Union, was accessible only by sea, and the fleet became the lifeblood of the entire operation.
+As one of the largest seaborne movements of people in history, this transport took a devastating toll on human lives.
+Bollinger presents the often-horrific stories of the Gulag fleet and its passengers and reveals the unwitting role of the United States government in the operation.
+U.S. shipyards built most of the Gulag fleet, and the U.S. government sold many of the ships used in the transport directly to an agent of the Soviet Union.
+The United States also overhauled and repaired many ships in the Gulag fleet free of charge at the midpoint of their Gulag careers.
+In some cases, free ships provided to the Soviet Union under the Lend Lease military assistance program were diverted into Gulag transport duties.
+How much did Washington know about the deadly duty of these ships?
+How many prisoners made the voyage?
+How many never made it out alive?
+Bollinger details this tragic tale using firsthand testimony from those involved in the operation and materials from both American and Russian archives.